 - Saltwater gargle: To soothe a sore throat, a person can mix a 1/2 teaspoon of salt with 8 ounces of warm water and use as a gargle.

 - Vaporizers or humidifiers: These devices help add moisture to the air, which may ease coughing and congestion.
 Using a vaporizer or humidifier at night might encourage a good night's sleep.
 Vaporizers and humidifiers should be cleaned daily to discourage the growth of microbes and mold.
+A range of humidifiers available for purchase online.

 - Nasal sprays: Saline nasal sprays can loosen mucus in the nose and are suitable for use by both children and adults.
 Adults may use decongestant nasal sprays for 3 to 5 days.
 However, people should avoid prolonged use of decongestant sprays.
+A range of nasal sprays are available for purchase online.

 - Supplements: Many people take supplements to prevent or treat a head cold.
 The most popular supplements used include vitamin C, Echinacea, and zinc.
 However, there is limited evidence on whether taking supplements reduces symptoms.